CleverRaven/Cataclysm-DDA/doc/TILESET.md

 ### Expansion tile entries

 Tilesheets can have expansion tilesheets, which are tilesheets from mods.
 Each expansion tilesheet is a single `"id"` value, `"rotates": false"`, and `"fg": 0`.
 Expansion tile entry JSON are the only tile entry JSONs that use an integer value for `"fg"` and that value must be 0.
-Expansion tile entry JSONs must be located at the top layer of each image directory.
+Expansion tile entry JSONs must be located at the top layer of each tilesheet directory.

 ## `compose.py`